 I had two QHHT sessions prior to becoming a practitioner.
 What I discovered in my sessions was amazing.
 I experienced three different lifetimes in each session.
-I was inspired to do the second session as a way to handle a problem we were experiencing in our family.
-By what was shown to me, and following the guidance that I received our family was healed.
-And, incredibly, I was healed from uterine fibroids.
+By what was shown to me, and following the guidance that I received, I among a long list of benefits, was healed from uterine fibroids.

 The idea of having lived lives before the one that you're in right now may be new to you.
 If so, maybe sharing my experience will be helpful.